 • Communication skills

-Get in touch with our Careers Adviser, Marie Borrego, in Student Services for support with finding a placement.
+Get in touch with our Careers Adviser, Laura Batson, in Student Services for support with finding a placement.

 If you are studying STEM subjects (e.g. Maths, Sciences), make sure to sign up!
 Studying STEM subjects leads directly to a huge variety of exciting and rewarding career opportunities.
 You’ll have the opportunity to hear from leading experts in the STEM field, take part in workshops and go on trips to see the industry in action.